socketsupply/socket/CONTRIBUTING.md

 #### `test`

 This directory contains the actual Socket Runtime application that is used for testing the native code and the JavaScript API.

+### Creating an issue
+- If you think you have found a bug, Please [open an issue](https://github.com/socketsupply/socket/issues/new) and make sure that you select the correct template and follow the given instructions while creating an issue.
+- You can search through existing issues to see if there is a similar one [reported](https://github.com/socketsupply/socket/issues).
+You can also search through closed issues as it may have been closed with a solution.
+- Please detail all the steps necessary to reproduce the issue you are running into, so we can easily diagnose and fix your issue.
+- If you can't find something on this guide or you have any questions, please feel free to join our [Discord](https://discord.com/invite/YPV32gKCsH)